syncfusion-content/xamarin-docs/Xamarin/Diagram/Node.md

 {% endtabs %}

 ## Node Style Customization
-You can customize the appearance of a node by changing its fill color and border color of the node.
+You can customize the appearance of a node by changing its fill color and border color.
 The following code explains how to customize the appearance of the node style.

 {% tabs %}
 {% highlight xml %}